dbgoytia/sysops-training/README.md

 ## How to use this hands-on labs

 Go to the appropiate directory location (cd into it), and and start the commands listed in each section.

+## Disclaimer

+Beware that using some of this components might incur in some extra costs to your AWS resources.